-THE FIRST three operas in the English National Opera’s ambitious Orpheus season have had mixed reviews, with empty seats prompting the company to sell tickets at half price.
+However its first three operas about the Orpheus legend have had mixed reviews with empty seats prompting ENO to sell tickets at half price.

-So all eyes and ears are on Orphee, the two-act chamber opera, based on French film-maker Jean Cocteau’s eponymous 1950 film and with the libretto drawn from its script, to redeem the run.
+So all eyes and ears are on Orphee, the two-act chamber opera based on French filmmaker Jean Cocteau's eponymous 1950 film with libretto drawn from its script, to redeem the run.

-Director Netia Jones uses projections to show shots from the classic film set in post-war France, the ancient Greek hero is replaced by a 20th-century celebrity poet and his wife Eurydice, a bored housewife.
+Director Netia Jones uses projections to show shots from the classic film set in post-war France that replaces the ancient Greek hero with a modern-era celebrity poet and his wife Eurydice, a bored housewife.

-The Princess or Death, played by the alluring Maria Casares, then takes Cegeste off in a Rolls-Royce driven by her chauffeur Heurtebise (Francois Perier), an apparent symbol of Hades ferryman Charon, and Orpheus is invited along for the ride.
+The Princess or Death, played by the alluring María Casares, then takes Cegeste off in a Rolls Royce driven by her chauffeur Heurtebise (François Périer), who is an apparent symbol of Hades ferryman Charon, and Orpheus is invited along for the ride.

-Beguiled by the Princess, Orpheus falls in love with her and shuns his wife Eurydice who Heurtebise, in turn, has fallen for.
+Beguiled by the Princess, Orpheus falls in love with her and shuns his wife Eurydice who in turn Heurtebise has fallen for.

-Based on the 90-minute film, this is not the most epic of Glass’s works.
-But it benefits from the fact that director Jones is also a consummate video and costume designer and Lizzie Clachan’s set, with moving floors and screens, a platform that lowers from the stage’s ceiling and projections of digital clocks, is wonderfully “Glassian.”
+Not the most epic of the composer's works, being based on a 90 minute film, Jones (who is also a consummate video and costume designer) and Lizzie Clachan's set is wonderfully Glassian with moving floors and screens, a platform that lowers from the stage's ceiling and projections of digital clocks.

-Donned imposingly in Gestapo-like garb, Nicky Spence is a brilliant Heurtebise, Nicholas Lester has a real likeness to Marais, Jennifer France’s Princess/Death is as cold and enchanting as Casares while — a nice touch referencing her domesticated life — Sarah Tynan’s Eurydice wears a dress that matches the design of the table cloth and cushions at home.
+Nicky Spence is a brilliant Heurtebise, donned imposingly in Gestapo-like garb, Nicholas Lester has a real likeness to Marais and Jennifer France's Princess/Death is as cold and enchanting as Casares.

-And there’s a wonderfully Kafkaesque moment when Death and Heurtebise are on trial in the Underworld, presided over by four stuffy old men.
+There's also a wonderful Kafkaesque moment when Death and Heurtebise are on trial in the Underworld, presided over by four stuffy old men.

-Those not familiar with the surreal film, unwise if you're paying upwards of £100 for a ticket, will find the plot baffling.
+However those not familiar with the surreal film, admittedly unwise if you're paying upwards of £100 for a ticket, will find the plot baffling.

-Nevertheless, while stage adaptations of classic films — particularly ones as enigmatic as this — often pale in comparison, Jones’s production does Cocteau’s work justice.
+Nevertheless, while stage adaptations of classic films - particularly ones as enigmatic as this - are often doomed to pale in comparison, Jones' production does it justice.

 You can’t buy a revolution, but you can help the only daily paper in Britain that’s fighting for one by joining the 501 club.